 Have you ever sat down and thought about the different types of sights available?
 Did you even know there was a huge selection to pick from?
-Not just in brand and quality, but also in functionality?
+Not just in brand and quality, but also functionality?
 Below is a list of the various types of rifle and pistol sights you can find.
 From iron sights to prism sights, there are plenty of options.

-What’s are Weapon Sights?
+What Are Weapon Sights?

 Sights are those things that sit on top of your rifle or handgun, but you already knew that.
-Some are fixed while others are adjustable.
+Some are fixed, while others are adjustable.
 For example, your rifle sights might adjust for windage and elevation.
 Unfortunately, and unlike a scope, sights don’t magnify anything.
 Instead, they help you line up your shot.

-Adjustable vs Fixed Sights
+Adjustable vs. Fixed Sights

-Since I just mentioned it, what’s the difference in your adjustable and fixed sights?
+Since I just mentioned it, what’s the difference between your adjustable and fixed sights?
 It’s pretty obvious (the name kind of gives it away), but what does that mean for you and your aim?

 Pretty much what it sounds like, sights that are…you guessed it, adjustable.
 Depending on which sight you’re adjusting will depend on what you’re adjusting for.
 For example, if you’re adjusting the front sight, then you’re typically adjusting for elevation.
-Basically, if you’re consistently hitting low, you would adjust the sight’s elevation, so you are hitting center.
+Basically, if you’re consistently hitting low, you adjust the sight’s elevation so you are hitting center.
 However, if you’re adjusting the rear sight, you’re probably adjusting for windage.
 So if you’re consistently hitting far left, you would want to adjust your windage knob to the right, so you’re hitting center.

 Again, pretty much what it sounds like…and you probably guessed this one too, sights that don’t adjust, they’re fixed to the weapon, and you don’t adjust them for windage, elevation, and the sorts.
 Basically, if you suck and find yourself consistently hitting low, you can’t adjust your sights to compensate.
 Fixed sights are typically factory set to a distance and type of ammo the company used.
 So, if you aren’t shooting at that particular distance or you aren’t using the same load, you might notice some undesired outcomes.